-Once you have entered in all the information for your event, you can then choose to Save as Draft or Publish the event.
+Once you have entered in all the information for your event, you can then choose to Save for Later or Publish the event.

 Saving an event as a draft will place it under the Draft Events table to be published later, and publishing an event will display it within your project which will appear under the Published Events table as you see here:

-After publishing the event you will see a green prompt at the bottom of the screen confirming you have successfully done so and that you should inform your users about the event through a Public Notice.
+After publishing a Public event, we recommend informing your users about the event through a Public Notice.
 This step is optional if you have already otherwise notified users that the event is occurring, although it is a useful way to inform vendors and other users that an event was created for the project.